ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-job-apps-landing-page/README.md

 });
 ```

-Since we have already wired up this controller to the server and associated it with a route, we can test if this route works in our browser.
+Since we have already wired up this controller to the server and associated it with a route, we can test it in our browser.
 Navigate to `localhost:3000/users/applications`.
 If you have successfully connected the route, you should see your "hello applications index route" response.

 ### Render the applications `Index` template